ballesterosbr/consensys_devprogram_project/README.md

 Please, always take this project as a model based on the Self-Sovereign Identity concept.

 This project seeks to decentralize Digital Identity and remove the fragmentation caused by creating a different identity for each service.
-The application doesn't get any information about you, only encrypts and send it to the Ethereum blockchain.
+The application doesn't get any information about you, only encrypts and send it to the Ethereum blockchain, making possible that can be readed by a Service Provider.

 While Ethereum exists, your Identity exists.